zm1990s/dify-docs/en/README.md

 With Dify, you can:

-- Deploy capabilities simliar to Assistants API and GPTs using any model
+- Deploy capabilities similar to Assistants API and GPTs using any model
 - Maintain full control over your data with flexible security options
 - Leverage an intuitive interface for easy management and deployment